Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Detailed Methods and Results

 \subsubsection{Result}

 \textbf{Interaction Types in PTM Reuse Pipeline.} Table~\ref{tab:ptm_interaction_types} summarizes the four interaction types identified in the 200 target projects.
 Feature Handoff and Feedback Guidance are the most common, each accounting for more than 40\% of observed examples, while Evaluation and Post-Processing are less frequent.
 This indicates that PTM reuse in OSS pipelines is dominated by patterns involving either direct feature passing or bidirectional feedback during training.
 Compared with prior literature, which covers two interaction types without focusing on PTMs, our study identifies four interaction types, two more than previously recognized, and highlights finer-grained cross-stage PTM-specific patterns.
-Next, we describe the characteristics and provide examples for each category.